-- a full, continuous and diligent cooperation with the CNC throughout the investigation; - b immediate cessation of its participation in the infringement, unless the CNC considers participation necessary to preserve the effectiveness of an investigation; - c no evidence related to the application for the exemption has been destroyed; - d there has been no direct or indirect disclosure to third parties, other than the Competition Authorities, of the fact of the evidence's contemplated application or any of its content; and - e no measures have been adopted to coerce other undertakings to participate in the infringement; this last obligation is only required for full leniency applicants.
+- a full, continuous and diligent cooperation with the CNMC throughout the investigation; - b immediate cessation of participation in the infringement, unless the CNMC considers participation necessary to preserve the effectiveness of an investigation; - c no evidence related to the application for the exemption has been destroyed; - d there has been no direct or indirect disclosure to third parties (other than the competition authorities) of the fact of the evidence's contemplated application or any of its content; and - e no measures have been adopted to coerce other undertakings to participate in the infringement; this last obligation is only required for full leniency applicants.

-Full cooperation with the CNC during the proceedings is the leniency beneficiary's main obligation.
+Full cooperation with the CNMC during the proceedings is the leniency beneficiary's main obligation.
 Full cooperation implies that applicants must:

-- a provide the CNC, without delay, all relevant information and evidence relating to the presumed cartel in the applicant's possession or that is available to it; - b remain available to the CNC to respond, without delay, to all requests that could contribute to establishing the underlying facts; - c facilitate interviews with the company's employees and current executives and, if applicable, former executives; - d refrain from destroying, falsifying or concealing relevant information or evidence in relation to the presumed cartel; and - e abstain from disclosing the filing or content of the application for the fine exemption or reduction, prior to notification of the statement of objections or such time as may be determined by the CNC.
+- a provide the CNMC, without delay, with all relevant information and evidence relating to the presumed cartel that is in the applicant's possession or available to it: - b remain available to the CNMC to respond, without delay, to all requests that could contribute to establishing the underlying facts; - c facilitate interviews with the company's employees and current executives and, if applicable, former executives; - d refrain from destroying, falsifying or concealing relevant information or evidence in relation to the presumed cartel; and - e abstain from disclosing the filing or content of the application for the fine exemption or reduction, prior to notification of the statement of objections or such time as may be determined by the CNMC.

-The CNC applies elevated standards when determining whether undertakings have fully and continuously collaborated.
-In several cases in which the information provided by the undertaking had added value, the CNC has nevertheless withheld the benefits of the leniency programme from undertakings on the basis that it considered that they had not complied with their collaboration obligations under the programme.18
+The CNMC applies elevated standards when determining whether undertakings have fully and continuously collaborated.
+In several cases in which the information provided by the undertaking added value, the former CNC nevertheless withheld the benefits of the leniency programme from undertakings on the basis that it considered that they had not complied with their collaboration obligations under the programme.
+During the course of the proceedings, the applicant has the right to know whether the authority intends to maintain the conditional immunity that has been granted.